yourhead/StacksAPI/plist/controls.md

 Many control types now support array types: a group of related controls.
 Control arrays share many of the same properties like `id`, `title`, and `enable`, etc. However their `default` and `subtitles` become arrays.

 To access an array value use the the property value template adding an array index.
 See the [property value](../../templates/value.html) documentation for more info.

-New in v8 more controls have 3-across array variants.

 #### Subtitles
 Most controls can now display a subtitle.
 Subtitles provide more contextual info and are especially helpful in array controls so that each control can be labeled.
 Omitting the label makes the control vertically more compact.